 Ask around to find a clinic with professionals who have experience in detoxing your substance type specifically, e.g. a high dose methadone detox is complex, and should be undertaken only by professionals with substantial experience.

 - Do you foresee any complications with my detox?

 - Is dealing with someone with my intake level and addiction history, a normal everyday client for your clinic?

-Step 2 - The Day To Day Inside A Clinic
+Step 2 - Get The Low Down On What Happens Inside The Clinic

 In the best clinics, where personal attention is high, you'll work with an assigned case manager, throughout your stay, who should help you draw up a care plan, in this way.

 Together you'll map out key milestones, while accounting for past addictive patterns and behaviours.
-Any input at this stage will likely pay dividends later.
+Make sure to take an active part in this stage.